New scholarship program helps give foster youth college experience

 “If I hadn’t won this scholarship, I have no idea what I would have done,” Molina said.
 “Most likely, I probably wouldn’t have been able to go to college because — as harsh as it sounds — I have family, but nobody is really worried about my future.”

-In addition to the financial support, the scholars receive one-on-one advising from Robinson.
+In addition to financial support, the scholars receive one-on-one advising from Robinson.
 She helps the scholars navigate FAFSA, adjust to college life and is a direct contact any time the scholars want to talk or need help with scholarships or classes.

 “She’s like a magic fairy godmother,” said health communications freshman and Diamond Scholar Madeleine Couling.
 “She has been working for us, on behalf of us, being a liaison between financial aid and making sure our paperwork goes through the right channels.”

-A report from The Texas Association for the Protection of Children said that an estimated 1,200 youth age out of foster care each year in Texas.
+A report from The Texas Association for the Protection of Children said an estimated 1,200 youth age out of foster care each year in Texas.

 These youth are at a higher risk for poverty, homelessness, drug abuse and incarceration, among other things, according to the report.